Enrollment for 2018-19

 To Apply as a NEW Student for the 2018/19 school year, please complete BOTH:

-Returning students need only complete the Online Course Request Form
+Returning students need only complete the Returning Student Course Request Form

 We will use the information in the Online Course Request Form to help us create our master schedule.
 We will work with families individually to finalize the student's actual schedule.